Volunteer at Kendal at Oberlin

-Kendal at Oberlin welcomes and appreciates volunteers.
-Many residents and staff volunteer, both on committees and special projects at Kendal.
+Volunteering with Kendal at Oberlin is perfect for healthcare students or others looking for volunteer opportunities in a rewarding and friendly atmosphere.
+Many residents and staff also volunteer, both on committees and special projects at Kendal.

-Oberlin College students also serve as volunteers.
+Oberlin College students often serve as volunteers.
 In fact, one very special volunteer program is our North Pleasant Connection.

 Are you an Oberlin College or Conservatory student looking for a place to call home?
 Do you enjoy interacting with other generations?
 Kendal at Oberlin offers an applied learning residency program for college students, interns, or recent graduates who wish to experience intergenerational living.